Feeding Your Soul:

 1. Dietary Choices

 Few spiritual books address eating and feeding your soul as a spiritual practice, but it is essential.
 We must understand why we eat certain things and how what we eat matters to our wellbeing.
+You are indeed what you eat.
+However, many people do not know what they are eating, are not aware of the inferior quality of much of the food supply in America, and, even when they are informed, resist changing their eating habits.

 This is true for many people who regard themselves as having a heightened sense of spiritual awareness.
 Part of the problem is that many of our food choices reflect physical addictions or emotional needs.
 We often try to eat what we don’t get in other areas of our lives.
 Another reason is familiarity: We are conditioned to eat certain foods and not others, because that is what we were fed as children.
 Unfortunately, these scenarios don’t nourish your soul and cheat our bodies of proper soul and spiritual nourishment.